awcodes/filament-quick-create/README.md

 ### Sorting

-By default, Quick Create will sort all the displayed options in descending order.
+By default, Quick Create will sort all the displayed options in descending order by Label.
 This can be disabled should you choose.
 In which case they will be displayed in the order they are registered with Filament.

 ```php
 use Awcodes\FilamentQuickCreate\QuickCreatePlugin;